seraogianluca/RoomBooking/docs/Manual.md

 Choose the room you want to change by ID >

 ```
-In case the user is a teacher the application asks the new schedule in which book the room, in case the user is a student the update procedure skips this step:
+In case the user is a teacher the system claims the new schedule in which book the room, in case the user is a student the update procedure skips this step:

 ```
 Choose the new schedule: